 Near the end of the summer vacation, I did help my mom and my relatives clear the vacant lot and fence the area.
 At first, I thought I might be getting in the way since I’m not used to holding such dangerous objects such as the itak (bolo knife) or the rake.
 Months later, I’m pretty used to such intensive labor, but at times I opted to stay at home and play games on my PC.
 It was such a good experience, even though my hands felt sore from handling and using the tools for too long.
 On our way home, however, the AUV had a battery problem and that’s not a good thing.
 My brother and I were told to head home, leaving the rest behind.
 Upon reaching home, I asked a neighbor for help and went back, only to face another problem since it was raining hard that night and the owner type jeep stalled on a flooded road.
 I then decided to head home feeling wet and cold.
 They finally reached home as soon as I finished taking a shower.

 My summer ended with a shocking and sad news.
-My brother’s classmate and friend took his own life and we were saddened by his death.
+My brother’s classmate and best friend took his own life and we were saddened by his death.
 My brother was informed of the news through text, and later that night, my mom and my brother visited his funeral.
 A few weeks prior, he came for a visit, and my brother noticed that something’s not right.
 Even I kind of noticed it as well, but I was busy taking care of my three toddler cousins so I didn’t know exactly what they talked about and what happened after that.
 It is nearly twelve years since his death and until now, I still recall that shocking day.
 That made me rethink about threatening to kill myself whenever my classmates did something terrible to me.
 Whatever happens, I hope he’s doing fine up in the blue yonder.

 School starts, and I’m excited to meet my new classmates, as well as our class advisor.
 There’s also a reunion with a couple of my classmates from freshman year, and some of my teachers from my freshman and sophomore years become my teachers for this school year.
 It’s unfortunate that my classes are still in the afternoons, just like last year.
 So there goes the habit of watching afternoon anime shows…